swt30/thesis/chapters/01-introduction/01-introduction.md

 ### Observations motivate models

-\newthought{Much recent effort} has been expended on finding ways to retrieve more information about specific exoplanets.
+Much recent effort has been expended on finding ways to retrieve more information about specific exoplanets.
 As our observational capabilities increase, the possibilities to directly image or spectrally probe these planets mean that we have seen huge interest in modelling their atmospheres in an attempt to determine likely compositions.^[@Madhusudhan2014]
 The need to distinguish the star's light from the planet's light also results in a need to understand the stellar spectrum better.
 \begin{marginfigure}